WiseOldTurtle/ImageSharingPlatform/README.md

 Of course, if we were to use a more advanced orchestration approach with AKS, we could implement Horizontal Pod Autoscaling (HPA), which allows containers to automatically scale based on CPU usage or custom metrics.
 This would be particularly useful if we need more granular control over scaling and wish to maintain high availability during traffic surges.
 Additionally, we could implement Azure Redis Cache to handle high-throughput and reduce backend load, improving overall system performance during spikes in traffic.
 (Disclaimer.
 I know of Redis Cache and its uses, but never have used it before)

-#### **User Authentication & Dashboard**
+#### **User Accounts & Image Management**
-If the platform were to evolve to support more advanced user management:
-- **Azure AD B2C**: I would integrate Azure AD B2C to manage both user logins and anonymous access in a secure, seamless way.
-- **Database**: A database, such as Cosmos DB or SQL, would be used to store metadata for each image, like the resolution, upload time, and the user who uploaded it, making it easy to track and retrieve images when needed.
+To give users more control and personalization, the platform could include a login feature:
+- **User Logins**: Users log in securely (e.g., via Azure AD B2C) to access their account.
+- **Uploaded Images Dashboard**: A personalized dashboard allows users to view their uploaded images and resized copies in one place, making it easy to manage or download them anytime.
+- **Secure Data Management**: Metadata about uploaded images—like resolution and upload time—would be stored in a database (e.g., Cosmos DB or SQL) for quick retrieval and display.

 #### **Link Shortener**
 For an extra feature, I’d add a link shortener functionality: